 The founders of Panda Express, the Cherng family, have a long history in philanthropy.
 Panda Express is a family-owned business in which the family are very active, and their philanthropy reflects this mindset.
-As Michelle Cherng, who is a leader in the family's philanthropy, notes, "At our core, we are a family of entrepreneurs.
+As Michelle Cherng Lee, who is a family advisor to philanthropic efforts, notes, "At our core, we are a family of entrepreneurs.
 By our nature, that means we want to be hands-on and we want to help."

 Panda Express is an American-born company founded by Chinese immigrants that appreciates the grit and resilience required to overcome adversity.
-As Michelle explains, "When presented with two options, my dad usually picks neither, meaning that he wants both to happen."
+As Lee explains, "When presented with two options, my dad usually picks neither, meaning that he wants both to happen."

 This mindset is reflected in the family's three grantmaking organizations: the Panda Cares Foundation, the Panda CommUnity Fund and the Panda Charitable Family Foundation.
-Glenn Inanaga, an integral member of the Panda team, says key values include intellectual curiosity, the spirit of giving and lifelong learning.
+Glenn Inanaga, Chief Administration Officer of Cherng Family Trust (CFT), says key values include intellectual curiosity, the spirit of giving and lifelong learning.
 "These entities weave together into a tapestry of approaches and focus areas."

 However, despite the broad approach, focus is critical.
-Michelle makes this clear: "We can't be everything to everyone, but we can be true to what we promise."
+Lee makes this clear: "We can't be everything to everyone, but we can be true to what we promise."
 By setting up boundaries and making sometimes hard decisions, she explains, there is potential for deeper and more meaningful impact.